maksym-butusov/Final-task-terraform/README.md

-### Jekins pipelines for repo: https://github.com/maksym-butusov/docker-intermine-gradle
+### Terraform environment for project: https://github.com/maksym-butusov/Final-task-app-intermine

 ## Schema of the project: